Drill instructor: Canadian Armed Forces

 In Basic Military Qualification, the course staff member that is teaching drill for a particular drill class is the "drill instructor" for that class.

 Cultural depiction

-Drill instructors have a reputation as unforgiving taskmasters and they are often portrayed as such in popular culture, with a notable example being Full Metal Jacket, and a notable exception being Forrest Gump.
+Drill instructors have a reputation as unforgiving taskmasters and they are often portrayed as such in popular culture, with notable examples being An Officer and a Gentleman and Full Metal Jacket, and a notable exception being Forrest Gump.